 Born to Korean parents on August 7, 1976, Cathy Park Hong was raised in Los Angeles.
-She studied at Oberlin College before earning an MFA from the Iowa Writers Workshop.
+She studied at Oberlin College before earning an MFA from the Iowa Writers’ Workshop.

-Hong’s awards and honors include a Fulbright Fellowship, a National Endowment for the Arts Fellowship, a New York Foundation for the Arts Fellowship, a Village Voice Fellowship for Minority Reporters, and a 2018 Windham Campbell Prize.
+Park Hong’s awards and honors include a Fulbright Fellowship, a National Endowment for the Arts fellowship, a New York Foundation for the Arts fellowship, a Village Voice Fellowship for Minority Reporters, and a 2018 Windham Campbell Prize.

 Park Hong teaches at Rutgers University in Newark and also serves as the poetry editor for New Republic.